 In 1986, Lungten Tulku went to Yolmo in Nepal and approached Kyabje Chatral Rinpoche about Bey Langdra.
 Kyabje Chatral Rinpoche visited Bhutan and Baylangdra was formally discovered by Kyabje Chatral Rinpoche in 1988.

-Chatral Rinpoche then stated that, although there are many sacred spiritual places in the world, the discovery of Bey Langdra is very significant.
+Chatral Rinpoche went on to say that while the world is full of spiritually significant sites, the discovery of Bey Langdra is particularly important.
 First, it has a sacred legacy, and second, it has not been defiled over time.
 Chatral Rinpoche also remarked that all Bhutanese who could now visit the site had more merit than those who had passed away.
 Probably due to its late discovery, it is considered one of Bhutan’s most sacred and undefiled religious sites.

 Also Read: The Discovery of Rangtse Ney